Hydrogen Peroxide Biodecontamination—aHP, VPHP, HHP: What is the Difference?

 Effectiveness of VPHP

-When it comes to biodecontamination, choosing a system which can produce sporicidal efficacy without the need to employ high consequence chemicals from vaporous only systems or unknown outcomes from aerosolized systems, HHP systems may be the superior choice for facilities looking to minimize their risks while maximizing their outcomes.
-The HHP system by CURIS System is the clear winner in all categories and a must have tool in any biodecontamination process.
-Whether trying to keep microorganisms out or provide contamination control, HHP systems will exceed your expectations and help your facility succeed.
+When it comes to biodecontamination, choosing a system that can produce sporicidal efficacy without the need to employ high-consequence chemicals from vaporous-only systems or unknown outcomes from aerosolized systems, HHP™ systems may be the superior choice for facilities looking to minimize their risks while maximizing their outcomes.
+The HHP™ system by CURIS System is the clear winner in all categories and a must-have tool in any biodecontamination process.
+Whether trying to keep microorganisms out or provide contamination control, HHP™ systems will exceed your expectations and help your facility succeed.

 Final Thoughts on how HHP™ compares to aHP and VPHP